Crystal monoids \& crystal bases: rewriting systems and biautomatic structures for plactic monoids of types $A_{n}$, $B_{n}$, $C_{n}$, $D_{n}$, and $G_2$: Tableaux and tabloids

 \begin{lemma}[{[Commuting columns lemma (CCL)]}] Let $X$ be one of the types $A_n$, $B_n$, $C_n$, $D_n$ and let $\aX$ be the corresponding alphabet $\aA_n$, $\aB_n$, $\aC_n$ or $\aD_n$.
 Let $\alpha,\beta \in \aX[1,n]^*$ be words that are readings of columns (that is, strictly increasing words) such that every symbol of $\alpha$ appears in $\beta$.
 Then $\alpha\beta =_{\Pl(X)} \beta\alpha$. \end{lemma}

-\begin{proof} This follows directly from the defining relations $\drel{R}_1^{X}$ and $\drel{R}_2^{X}$; one can also use Schensted's insertion algorithm for $\Pl(A_n)$ (see \cite[Chapter~5]{lothaire_algebraic}) and note that the required defining relations also appear in the presentations for the other types of plactic monoid. \end{proof}
+\begin{proof} This follows directly from the Knuth relations; one can also use Schensted's insertion algorithm for $\Pl(A_n)$ (see \cite[Chapter~5]{lothaire_algebraic}) and note that the required defining relations also appear in the presentations for the other types of plactic monoid. \end{proof}

 \begin{lemma} Let $\aX$ be one of the alphabets $\aB_n$, $\aC_n$ and $\aD_n$.
-Consider a word $w = 12\cdots q \bar{x_1}\,\bar{x_2}\cdots\bar{x_k}$ for some $q \in \aX[1,n]$, $\bar{x_i} \in \aX[\bar{q},\bar{1}]$ and $1 \leq x_k < x_{k-1} < \ldots < x_1 \leq q$.
-Then $w =_{\Pl(\aX)} u$, where $u$ is the word obtained from $12\cdots q$ by deleting the symbols $x_1,x_2,\ldots,x_k$.
+Consider a word $w = 12\cdots q \bar{x_1}\,\bar{x_2}\cdots\bar{x_k}$ for some $q \in \aX[1,n]$, $\bar{x_1}, \ldots,\bar{x_k} \in \aX[\bar{q},\bar{1}]$ and $1 \leq x_k < x_{k-1} < \ldots < x_1 \leq q$.
+Then $w =_{\Pl(X)} u$, where $u$ is the word obtained from $12\cdots q$ by deleting the symbols $x_1,x_2,\ldots,x_k$.
 In particular, $u$ is either empty or is an admissible column containing fewer than $q$ symbols. \end{lemma}

 \begin{proof} Let $u^{(i)}$ be the word obtained by deleting $x_1, \ldots, x_i$ from $1 2 \cdots q$.
-Then $u^{(i)} \bar{x_{i+1}} =_{\Pl(\aX)} u^{(i+1)}$ is an $\drel{R}_5^\aX$ relation.
+Then $u^{(i)} \bar{x_{i+1}} =_{\Pl(X)} u^{(i+1)}$ is an $\drel{R}_5^X$ relation.
 Note that $w = u^{(0)}$.
-By induction, therefore, $u = u^{(k)}$ is a column with $u^{(0)} \bar{x_1} \ldots \bar{x_k} =_{\Pl(\aX)} u^{(k)}$.
+By induction, therefore, $u = u^{(k)}$ is a column with $u^{(0)} \bar{x_1} \ldots \bar{x_k} =_{\Pl(X)} u^{(k)}$.
 Clearly $|u|$ is less than $q$.
 Since $u$ contains only symbols from $\aX[1,q]$, it follows that $N_u(z) \leq z$ for all $z$ and so $u$ is an admissible column if it is non-empty. \end{proof}

+We also give details of the presentation defining $\Pl(G_2)$ as it will be frequently mentioned in the following sections.
+Another reason is because we give this presentation in a slightly different way from Lecouvey \cite[Definition~5.1.4]{lecouvey_survey}.
+Note, that the sets of defining relations $\drel{R}_1^{G_2}$, $\drel{R}_2^{G_2}$, $\drel{R}_3^{G_2}$, and $\drel{R}_4^{G_2}$, defined below, still correspond to the crystal isomorphisms identified by Lecouvey, and hence these relations generate the same congruence as those of Lecouvey.

 Giving a presentation for $\Pl(G_2)$ requires the auxiliary partial map $\Theta$ on $\aG_2^2$ defined as per the following table:

 The monoid $\Pl(G_2)$ is presented by $\pres{\aG_2}{\drel{R}_1^{G_2} \cup \drel{R}_2^{G_2} \cup \drel{R}_3^{G_2} \cup \drel{R}_4^{G_2}}$ (see \cite[Definition 5.1.4]{lecouvey_survey}), where